brianprice88/Rock-Paper-Scissors/README.md

 run 'NPM run app' to launch the React client server and the Express server concurrently

 navigate to localhost:3000 to play

+TO LAUNCH THE APP IN PRODUCTION MODE:

+run 'NPM run deploy'

+navigate to localhost:3001 to play